ageoldpun/DedupeJSON/README.md

 ### Getting Started

-  * Type in a command
+  * Run the application with `node DeDupeJSON.js {filename to be imported}`
-  * It does a thing
+  * It outputs your deduped JSON!